wp-plugins/goldstar/readme.txt

 2. After installing the plugin contact Goldstar to obtain valid API key and Affiliate ID number, [Goldstar Affiliate Program](http://www.goldstar.com/company/affiliate_program).

 3. Click on the "Settings" link for the Goldstar plugin to build a Half-Price Tickets Page.
 Enter the API key and Affiliate ID number.
 The API key is a long alphanumeric text string and the Affiliate ID is a 4-digit number.
+Leave the Title and Body Text areas blank on this page.

-4. Under "Display Settings" you may enter a custom background color for your search bar, sort order for the offer list, and which territory you would like to list offers for.
-Select a territory ID from the list link and then enter that ID number into the Territory ID field.
+4. Under "Display Settings" you can select the sort order for the offer list and which territory you would like to list offers for.
+Select a Territory ID from the list link and then enter that ID number into the Territory ID field.
 Territories correspond to the cities served by Goldstar.

 5. Click "Save Changes."
-Once your changes are saved add the following string to a page on your site - including brackets and insert: [goldstar-plugin]
+Once your changes are saved go to “Pages” on your dashboard and create a “New Page”.
+Add a title like “Half Price Tickets” or “Discount Tickets”.
+In the body text area, add the following snippet: [goldstar-plugin hour=1 territory_id=#].
+Replace "#" with the appropriate territory ID number and make sure to include the brackets.

-6. If you would like to add more than one territory you will need to set up a separate page or section and add the following snippet: [goldstar-plugin hour=1 territory_id=#].
+6. If you would like to add more than one territory to your web site you will need to set up a separate page and add the same code snippet: [goldstar-plugin hour=1 territory_id=#].
 Replace "#" with the appropriate territory ID number.
 You may create as many additional territories as you wish by following this format.
+You have access to all Goldstar territories.

 7. Other requirements: *Write permission of goldstar/xml directory is required. *cURL extension is required. *simplexml extension is required. *json extension is required. *openssl extension is required.